rivwoxx/git_multi_pull/README.md

 ```
 ./pull.sh
 ```
+!Run it before make changes to your repositories!!!!!

 This is intended to work on my system, if necessary change everything you need to adjust it to your system.